rghorpade/blockchain-ekyc-sawtooth/README.md

 In case of getting uploaded data from blockchain, following steps needs to be considered:

-1. Creating the same address from the CIN given by User, using GET method to fetch the data stored on the particular address.
+1. Creating the same address from the CIN given by the User, using GET method to fetch the data stored on the particular address.
 As given in following code snippet, `updatedAddress` created by getting user input either from User (search using CIN in the network) or from private database of the user (Records uploaded by the user).
-Similarly, `splitStringArray` splits the data returned from a particular address because of the transaction logic written in the Transaction Processor to upload multiple documents on the same address while updating state with list of all the uploaded data (not only the current payload).
+Similarly, `splitStringArray` splits the data returned from a particular address because of the transaction logic written in the Transaction Processor to upload multiple documents on the same address while updating state with the list of all the uploaded data (not only the current payload).

 ![](http://www.primechaintech.com/img/sawtooth/get_addr.png)

-2. After this client side logic is written to convert the `splitStringArray` by decoding it to the required format and giving User an option to download the same in the form of file.
+2. After this client side logic is written to convert the `splitStringArray` by decoding it to the required format and giving User an option to download the same in the form of a file.

 ## 5. Installation and setup
 Please refer to the guide here: